Organic Crop Certification

 Prohibited and Approved Substances

 For land to be eligible for organic certification, prohibited substances must not be applied to the land for a period of three years immediately preceding harvest of the crop.
 Prohibited substances include chemical fertilizers and synthetic pesticides, as well as genetically modified organisms (GMOs), ionizing radiation, sewage sludge and treated seeds.
-All synthetic materials, unless specifically approved, are prohibited for use and all natural substances, unless specifically prohibited by the NOP, are approved for use.
-The National List outlines prohibited and approved substances; this is part of the NOP regulations found in sections 205.600 to 205.606.
+All synthetic materials, unless specifically approved, are prohibited for use and all natural substances, unless specifically prohibited by the National Organic Program (NOP), are approved for use.

 It is important to document the last date when a prohibited substance was applied, in order to demonstrate to the certification agency that the field has been free of prohibited substance applications for 36 months and is eligible for organic certification.